Umuzi-org/ACN-syllabus/content/projects/first-personal-website/website-javascript/_index.md

   - Skills (Your tech stack: the languages and tools you use)
   - Projects/Portfolio (for now this might be a bit empty, but if you've worked on anything cool then tell us about it)
   - Contact (social media, email, phone, etc)
 - Host your site as a Github Page.
-In your README file include a link to your github page for easy navigation
+In your README file include a link to your github page for easy navigation.

 ## Some advice